hf-kklein/diverssite/README.md

 ## Roadmap

 - [X] enable email login --> <https://django-allauth.readthedocs.io/en/latest/installation.html>
+- [X] add history and revert possibilities
-- [ ] import old email addresses with fixtures
+- [X] import old email addresses with django-csvimport
 - [ ] password reset
 - [ ] update certifcates.
 Works for mail as well as site, but servers must be restarted after the renewal process.
 This can be automated with certbot.
       Check --deploy-hook for specifics https://certbot.eff.org/docs/using.html
-- [ ] add history and revert possibilities